Here are answers to some questions you might have about Project LEA:

 A: Yes!
 Project LEA will cover the full cost of tuition for the Education Specialist (Ed.S.) degree (32 semester hours).
 Current (2014/15) graduate tuition at UT is $548.58 per semester hour.
 So, the USDOE will pay $1,645.74 for 3 semester hours; $3,291.48 for 6 semester hours, etc.

 A: A stipend provides payment to cover student costs other than tuition (e.g., general fees, internet access, etc.).
 You will receive the stipend after successful completion of each class.
 You will receive a stipend of $120 for EACH semester hour completed successfully ($360 for each 3 semester hours; $720 for 6 semester hours; $1080 for 9 semester hours).

 A: Students are responsible for all costs except tuition.
 As with all universities, there are a variety of ancillary fees (e.g., application fees, general fees, technology fee, service fee).
-Current (2013/14) UT fees are approximately $450 for 6 semester hours.
+Current (2014/15) UT fees are approximately $470 for 6 semester hours.
 Students are also responsible for all textbook costs.
 There are also one-time fees (approx. $200) related to your admission to UT’s graduate program.
-However, as noted previously, your stipend will help cover these costs.
+NOTE: Students are responsible for payment of these ancillary and one-time admission fees prior to the beginning of fall semester classes on August 24, 2015.
+However, as noted previously, in subsequent semesters your stipend will help cover the fees costs.
 Please see LEA Tuition and Fees for full details on costs.

 A: Completing the Project LEA Program of Study will NOT result in any certification or licensure from the State of Ohio Department of Education.
 The focus of Project LEA is to provide advanced graduate level study, at the Education Specialist level, that focuses on leadership in ECSE.